Resident Parking Scheme Questions and Answers

 Can I get a resident parking permit if I live in a flat, shared house or HMO (House in Multiple Occupancy)?Back to top

 Permits are issued per postal address, so a flat with a separate postal address, such as Flat 1 or Flat A, is treated separately from other flats in the building and would qualify for up to two permits.
 If you live in a room in a shared house or HMO, the house is classed as one postal address and qualifies for up to two permits.
-A third permit may be issued where space allows.

 Can I get a resident parking permit for a lease car?Back to top